 In addition to her work experience, Disano is also a military spouse.
 Married to a Naval Officer; retired after 26 years of service.
 She understands first-hand the nuances of family life in the military, and after.

 Disano holds a Master’s Degree in Psychology of Organizational Leadership from Penn State University and a Bachelor’s Degree in Geography from California State University, East Bay.

-At George Mason University, Disano serves on the Advisory Board of University Libraries, the Advisory Board of the Office of Military Services, and as Vice Chairman of the Board of Directors for the Fall for the Book Festival.
+At George Mason University, Disano serves on the Advisory Board of University Libraries, the Advisory Board of the Office of Military Services, and as Chair of the Board of Directors for the Fall for the Book Festival.
 In addition, Disano is a member of the American Association of University Women (AAUW) and regularly hosts the television show “On the go with AAUW” on Fairfax Public Access.

 A lifelong volunteer, Disano is the recipient of several honor awards; receiving both the U.S. President’s Volunteer Service Award and Fairfax County Public Schools Highest Honor Award for Excellence in Volunteer Service.